 From the top of Mt John you will be able to see the distinctive turquoise colour of Lake Tekapo, the Mackenzie Basin, Lake McGregor and the surrounding mountains.
-It’s an incredible view, and one that makes it easy to see why it’s considered one of the best hikes in New Zealand.
+It’s an incredible view, and one that makes it easy to see why it’s considered one of the most scenic hikes in New Zealand South Island.

 Contributed by Greta from Greta’s Travels

 While most of New Zealand’s best hikes involve mountainous terrain, hiking the Abel Tasman Coastal Track offers visitors a different kind of scenery.

 Located on the northwestern edge of New Zealand’s South Island, Abel Tasman National Park is a lush, green paradise boasting golden beaches and mild weather.
 Though the park has many hiking trails, the most famous is the Abel Tasman Coastal Track.